vdaas/vald/docs/api/serach.md

 ## StreamSearchByID RPC

 StreamSearchByID RPC is the method to search vectors with multi queries(IDs) using the [bidirectional streaming RPC](https://grpc.io/docs/what-is-grpc/core-concepts/#bidirectional-streaming-rpc).<br>
-By using the bidirectional streaming PRC, the search request can be communicated in any order between client and server.
+By using the bidirectional streaming RPC, the search request can be communicated in any order between client and server.
 Each SearchByID request and response are independent.

 ### Input